dbloisi/univr_turtle/README.md

 along with univr_turtle.
 If not, see <http://www.gnu.org/licenses/>.

-The files in univr_turtle contain the ROS based implementation for a turtle moving in a circle
+The files in univr_turtle contain the ROS based implementation for a turtle moving in a circle that can be controlled by using keyboard arrow commands

 Please, report suggestions/comments/bugs to<br>
 domenico.bloisi@gmail.com